 (b) the Commissioner designated under the Fair Trading Act 2010 section 55;

-(c) the Commissioner as defined in the Health Act 1911 section 3(1);
+(c) the CEO as defined in the Health Legislation Administration Act 1984 section 3;

 (d) the Commissioner of Police;

 (e) the Commissioner of State Revenue.

 (2) If an application is made to the Tribunal by a referring person, any application fee that can be charged or is required to be paid under this Part in relation to that application must be paid by the person who, in relation to the application, is the applicant.